BlackFeatherZ/Text-Search-Engine-based-on-Spark-and-Hadoop-for-Childrens-Book/README.md

 # Text-Search-Engine-based-on-Spark-and-Hadoop-for-Childrens-Book
-A search engine based on Hadoop and Spark.
+A search engine based on Hadoop and Spark on Linux.

 Developed a search engine to retrieve text contents in children’s books distributed stored on different nodes in a Hadoop/HDFS cluster, and ranked them according to the relevance using TFIDF.